sbatururimi/Vehicle-Detection/writeup.md

 ```
 for an image size of 1280 × 720, where 1280 is the width and 720 the height.

-- by using a scale factor of 1.5 which was the more appropriate after a bunch tests.
+- by using a multiscale approach visiblein *detect_vehicle*
 - a search window overlap of 75%

 ![alt text][image6]